Boris-Em/Goban/README.md

 ## Architecture

-The project is architectured around two distincts, independent components:
+The project is architectured around two distinct, independent components:
 - **GobanView**: the UI representation of the go board.
 - **GobanManager**: the logic around a game of Go, including handling SGF files.